We have information you must know before you buy the Yukon XL 2500.

 The Yukon XL is comfortable for long tows or major outings.
 It's a carefree feeling to drive down the highway in one of these, riding high with all the comforts, including the optional Bose sound system.
 The seats are comfortable and easy to adjust; in some cases the seat cushion is electrically adjusted and the backrest is manual.
 Like most large SUVs, the front row has plenty of head and leg room.

-The instrument panel and center stack are elegant and worthy of a higher-end vehicle.
+The instrument panel and center stack are worthy of a higher-end vehicle.
 The Denali model is richer still, with a wood and leather-wrapped steering wheel, nuance leather and darker wood trim than the other models.
 On all models the steering wheel is not perfectly ahead of the driver, something to consider if you frequent a chiropractor.

-We found the touch-screen radio/navigation system easy to use, far easier to operate than Mercedes and BMW systems.
+We found the touch-screen radio/navigation system easy to use, far easier to operate than some Mercedes and BMW systems.
 We set the radio stations we liked and could quickly switch from favorite XM to AM to FM stations with the push of a single button; many vehicles require switching bands, then switching stations.
 The system has five groups of favorite stations for user assignment.
 While heading up the Interstate, the system warned of traffic incidents 19 miles ahead in our direction of travel.

 The switchgear is simple, and the instrumentation is clean.
 The console is huge, with a deep storage box and a tray on top.
 The glovebox is large.
 Two cupholders are provided in a removable tray forward of the console and they work very well.
 There's another cupholder in each door pocket.
 A slot in the dash just left of the turn signal is perfect for coins or toll-road tickets.
 The pedals are adjustable, to accommodate short and tall drivers with the press of a button.